Agribusiness

 Non-revenue water (%) (technical loss)

-Percentage of physical water losses during transmission and distribution.
+DEFINITION: Percentage of physical water losses during transmission and distribution.

 Guidance: This metric captures the difference between the amount of water supplied and the amount of water delivered to the end users.